 Fat colour comes from pigments in plants including grass.
 Cereal-fed cattle will tend to have whiter fat than those fed on grass or silage.
 Diet is an important determinant of flavour, with grass-based forage diets delivering a stronger flavour preferred by British consumers.

-For more detailed information on how to finish cattle, see Feeding growing and finishing cattle manual.
+For more detailed information on how to finish cattle, see Beef BRP Manual 7 Feeding growing and finishing cattle for Better Returns.